jpsca/properform/docs/docs/crash.md

 # Crash course

-Unless you’re planning to build websites that do nothing but show content, and don’t accept input from your visitors, you’re going to need to understand and use forms.

 ## Key Concepts

 - `Form`s are the core container of Proper Form, they are classes that group fields and/or formsets and, sometimes, connect them to models.